Select a EDS Sub navigation page selecting option, leaving this page

 About the WGI

-The Worldwide Governance Indicators (WGI) are a product of the staff of The World Bank with external contributions.
-The findings, interpretations, and conclusions expressed in this work do not necessarily reflect the views of The World Bank, its Board of Executive Directors, or the governments they represent.
+The Worldwide Governance Indicators (WGI) are a research product of the staff of the World Bank with external contributions.
+The findings, interpretations, and conclusions expressed in this work do not necessarily reflect the views of the World Bank, its Board of Executive Directors, or the governments they represent, nor do they constitute an official World Bank rating of the quality of governance in a particular country.
 The World Bank does not guarantee the accuracy, completeness, or currency of the data included in this work and does not assume responsibility for any errors, omissions, or discrepancies in the information, or liability with respect to the use of or failure to use the information, methods, processes, or conclusions set forth.

 Usage Advisory: